benchristel/benchristel.github.io/_posts/2018-08-23-the-bowling-kata-in-verse.md

 - It's best to refactor a test when it's failing, and to refactor production code when all the tests are passing.

+I also made some mistakes:

+- At one point I refactored some production code while a test was failing.
+The danger of doing this is that it's harder to notice when you've broken something.
+  I could have backed out the test change, done the refactor, and re-added the test.
+- While extracting the `bowlFrames` test helper, I accidentally hardcoded the upper bound of the loop to `10` instead of using the `numFrames` parameter.
+I only realized my mistake later, when my tests started acting strangely.
+  The change history was convoluted enough that I decided to edit it out of this post, but it's a great example of how complex test code can cause problems.